-POL SCI 480 Dr. Champney

-Public Administration Internship I 3 credits

-Permission of faculty advisor and Dr. Champney

-required for internship registration.)
+POL SCI 480 Dr. Champney Public Administration Internship I 3 credits Permission of faculty advisor and Dr. Champney required for internship registration.)

-POL SCI 481 Dr. Champney Public Administration Internship II 3 credits Permission of faculty advisor and Dr. Champney required for internship registration.)
+POL SCI 481 Dr. Champney 3 credits Public Administration Internship II Permission of faculty advisor and Dr. Champney required for internship registration.)

-H/PS 213 Staff Modern Africa 3 credits An introduction to the vast and diverse continent of Africa.
+H/PS 213 Dr. Parente Modern Africa 3 credits An introduction to the vast and diverse continent of Africa.
 Attention to the history, geography, ecology and culture of the various African states with a focus on understanding the political systems of Africa in comparative perspective.

+World Politics

-H/PS 214 Dr. DeMichele World Politics 3 credits Deals directly with the political, economic, and social issues that are current in international affairs including the future possibilities of world order and the crises of foreign policy-making.
+Deals directly with the political, economic, and social issues that are current in international affairs including the future possibilities of world order and the crises of foreign policy-making.

-H/PS 215 Dr. Homer War and Modern Society 3 credits Role of military force in international relations; historical background focusing on wars, American and European, of 19th and 20th century; theories of function of war; arms control and deterrence of
+H/PS 215 Dr. Homer War and Modern Society 3 credits Role of military force in international relations; historical background focusing on wars, American and European, of 19th and 20th century; theories of function of war; arms control and deterrence of war.
 H/PS 216 Dr. Harris Gender and the Workforce 3 credits Historical, legal, and political perspectives of the movement of women into the workforce.
 The difficulties confronted by men and women on the job and in the family as women become a vital part of the workforce are discussed.

-H/PS 225 Drs.
+Drs.
 Earl, DeMichele

 Ethnic & Racial Minorities

-in Northeastern Pennsylvania
+in Northeastern Pennsylvania 3 credits (See description under History.)

+H/PS 227 Dr. Earl Soviet Foreign Policy

+3 credits Examination of the course of Soviet Foreign Policy from 1917 to present.
+Analysis of forces, factors and motives that have molded Soviet history and its relations with other nations.

+H/PS 295 Dr. DeMichele

+Britain: Past and Present 3 credits

 (See description under History.)

-H/PS 227 Dr. Earl Soviet Foreign Policy 3 credits Examination of the course of Soviet Foreign Policy from 1917 to present.
-Analysis of forces, factors and motives that have molded Soviet history and its relations with other nations.

-H/PS 295 Dr. DeMichele Britain: Past and Present 3 credits